pgorman/sooth/README.md

 rtt min/avg/max/mdev = 0.367/0.371/0.379/0.005 ms
 ```

-Weemon uses JSON for its configuration file, like:
+Sooth uses JSON for its configuration file, like:

 ```
 {